 - News and Events

-Launched in April 2016, the SUMM Ethiopia project is a five-year, $15 million project funded by Global Affairs Canada.
-The project is designed to strengthen the capacity and organizational management of Ethiopia’s Ministry of Mines, Petroleum and Natural Gas (MoMPNG) at operational and strategic levels.
-The project’s overall objectives are to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia.
+The SUMM Project is a six-year, Global Affairs Canada funded project that launched in April 2016.
+The Project’s ultimate objective is to strengthen the capacity and organizational management of Ethiopia’s MoMP at operational and strategic levels.
+The Project includes four Strategic Outcomes in order to improve resource governance and support the long-term management of a sustainable mining sector in Ethiopia.

 The SUMM Gender Equality Strategy (GES) provides the roadmap for developing gender competency, accountability and commitment by:

 The SUMM Community Development and Environmental Management Strategy (CDEMS) guides how the project and MoMP support inclusivity, accountability and transparency in minerals sector governance.
 Five main goals of the CDEMS are:

 Governance capacity development is integrated throughout the SUMM project.
 It is focused on improving efficiency, transparency, accessibility and accountability in the management of the extractive mineral sector to support the growth of a sustainable mining sector in Ethiopia.

 We are pleased to announce that CIRDI’s contract for delivery of the Supporting the Ministry of Mines (SUMM) Ethiopia project has been extended by 15 months, until the fall of […]

 CIRDI’s SUMM project officer, Rahel Getachew, and the project’s expert, Chi Pam, spoke about de jure and de facto gender equality issues in the Ethiopian mining sector in the […]